-In November 2012, we secured a Corporate Revolver from a number of financial institutions which, as amended, has an availability of \$300.0 million.
+In November 2012, we secured a Corporate Revolver from a number of financial institutions which, as amended in June 2015, has an availability of \$400.0 million.
 The Corporate Revolver is available for all subsidiaries for general corporate purposes and for oil and gas exploration, appraisal and development programs.

-As of December 31, 2014, there were no borrowings outstanding under the Corporate Revolver and the undrawn availability under the Corporate Revolver was \$300.0 million.
+As of December 31, 2015, there were no borrowings outstanding under the Corporate Revolver and the undrawn availability under the Corporate Revolver was \$400.0 million.

 Interest is the aggregate of the applicable margin (6.0%), LIBOR and mandatory cost (if any, as defined in the Corporate Revolver).
 Interest is payable on the last day of each interest period (and, if the interest period is longer than six months, on the dates falling at six-month intervals after the first day of the interest period).
 We pay commitment fees on the undrawn portion of the total commitments.
-Commitment fees for the lenders are equal to 40% per annum of the respective margin when a commitment is available for utilization.
+Commitment fees, as amended in June 2015, for the lenders are equal to 30% per annum of the respective margin when a commitment is available for utilization.

-The Corporate Revolver has a 3-year availability period that expires on November 20, 2015.
+The Corporate Revolver, as amended in June 2015, expires on November 23, 2018.
 The available amount is not subject to borrowing base constraints.
 We have the right to cancel all the undrawn commitments under the Corporate Revolver.
 We are required to repay certain amounts due under the Corporate Revolver with sales of certain subsidiaries or sales of certain assets.
 If an event of default exists under the Corporate Revolver, the lenders can accelerate the maturity and exercise other rights and remedies, including the enforcement of security granted pursuant to the Corporate Revolver over certain assets held by us.
+The Corporate Revolver contains customary cross default provisions.

-We were in compliance with the financial covenants contained in the Corporate Revolver as of September 30, 2014 (the most recent assessment date), which requires the maintenance of:
+We were in compliance with the financial covenants contained in the Corporate Revolver as of September 30, 2015 (the most recent assessment date), which requires the maintenance of: